alperyilmaz/syllabus/genetics-gr1-2/grading.md

 * Midterm: 35%
 * Final: 40%
-* Quiz: 10%
+* Quiz: 15%
-* Assignment: 10%
+* Assignment: 0%
-* Attendance: 5%
+* Attendance: 10%

 Final exam is from the topics covered after midterm exam.

 There will be 3 quizzes and highest 2 scores will be considered.
 If you attend all lectures or miss only one lecture then you'll get 5 points for attendance.
 For every 1-2 lectures missed you'll lose 1 point.

-Assignment will be 2-3 page paper about *Control of eye color in humans* **OR** *How antibiotic resistance emerges?*.
-In addition, you'll be doing small writings summarizing the lecture at the end of the lecture.
+In previous years, assignments that are 2-3 page long about *Control of eye color in humans* **OR** *How antibiotic resistance emerges?* were given.
+Another assignment idea that was experimented was small writings summarizing the lecture submitted at the end of the lecture.
+Due to large class size, this year most likely no assignments will be given.
 More details regarding assignments will be provided in near future.

 ![Please read the syllabus](phd051013small.png)